danie1k/flake8_if_checker/README.md

 ## Known issues

 - Unknown if supports `# noqa`
-- Unknown if Flake8 v2
+- In Python 3.8 does not work with flake8 < 3.8
-- Does not work in Python 3.9
+- Does not work with Python 3.9

 ## License